Function Execution Strategies

 Virtual thread execution promotes high performance and high concurrency.
 However, it would be suboptimal if you mix blocking code in a user function.
 It will block the whole event loop, resulting in substantial degradation of application performance.
 We therefore recommend your user function to be implemented in non-blocking or reactive styles.

-When you are using a reactive libaries in your function, your function can return a "Mono" reactive response object using the Spring Reactor Core library.
-This feature is available only in Java.
+When you are using a reactive libaries in your function, your function can return a "Mono" or "Flux" reactive response object using the Project-Reactor Core library.
+This feature is supported in Java and Kotlin.

-For simplicity, we support only the Mono reactive response object.
-If you use other types of reactive APIs, please convert them into a Mono in the return value.
+For simplicity, we support only the Mono and Flux reactive response objects.
+If you use other types of reactive APIs, please convert them into a Mono or Flux in the return value.

-For example, a reactive user function may look like this:
+For Mono return value, a reactive user function may look like this:

 private static final String EXCEPTION = "exception";